 Practice with CBE-style questions

-Thermodynamics questions on the CBE cluster around specific heat calculations, transfer-mechanism identification, and efficiency computations.
+Thermodynamics problems cluster around specific heat calculations, transfer-mechanism identification, and efficiency computations.
 Work through the practice bank filtered by Thermodynamics — every question includes a step-by-step solution and identifies which conceptual mistake each distractor represents.